-This course will focus on the structure of a microcomputer input/output central
+This course will focus on the structure of a microcomputer input/output central processor and control units, memory programming techniques, logic circuits and arithmetic operations.
+Additional lab hours required.

-Prerequisites: EE 130 or department approval and Reading Proficiency
+Prerequisites: EE 130 with a minimum grade of "C" or department approval and Reading Proficiency